 See Plone installation requirements for detailed requirements.

-- You need at a dedicated or virtual private server (VPS) with 512 MB RAM available.
+- You need at least a dedicated or virtual private server (VPS) with 512 MB RAM available.
 Shared hosting is not supported unless the shared hosting company says Plone is good to go.

 How To Install Plone¶

 Plone can run on all popular desktop or server operating systems, including Linux, macOS, BSD and Microsoft Windows.
 (Note: currently there is no binary installer for Plone 5 on Windows, we recommend using the Vagrant kit)

 - You can install Plone on a server for production usage